Ukrainian Supreme Liberation Council

 The Ukrainian Supreme Liberation Council (Українська головна визвольна рада; abbreviated UHVR) was a secretive legislature and de facto provisional government in areas under the control of the Ukrainian Insurgent Army (UPA) during and shortly after World War II.
-Including members of various political parties, the Ukrainian Greek Catholic Church and the UPA itself, the UHVR served to convince both Ukrainians and the international community was a serious group concerned with consensus-building and the establishment of an independent state.
+UHVR was initially dominated by the Bandera faction of the Organisation of Ukrainian Nationalists and the Ukrainian Insurgent Army, but included also members of some other political parties, and the Ukrainian Greek Catholic Church.
+The UHVR served to convince both Ukrainians and the international community that it was a serious group concerned with consensus-building and the establishment of an independent state.

 History

+The idea of establishing a non-partisan platform that would allow the UPA to present itself outside as an all-Ukrainian force emerged within its leadership in the autumn of 1943.
+On 21 September 1943, Shukhevych formally presented this proposal to Lev Shankovskyi who was formally non-partisan but in fact associated with the OUN-B. In March 1944, in Zhovkva, the Banderites established a Preparatory Commission representing the OUN-B and an Initiative Committee representing the UPA Command.

+The five-member commission consisted of individuals affiliated with the OUN-B. It was chaired by Shankovskyi, with Ребет Дарія Омелянівна and Ilia Semianchuk serving as vice-chairs, while Mykhailo Stepaniak and Vasyl Okhrymovych were members.
+No representatives of other Ukrainian political circles were present at the congress, despite ongoing contacts with the government of the Ukrainian People's Republic (UNR), the OUN-M, supporters of the Hetmanate, and the Greek Catholic metropolitanate.

-The Ukrainian Supreme Liberation Council was formed on 15 July 1944 in the foothills of the Carpathian Mountains, uniting the Organisation of Ukrainian Nationalists (OUN) and the Ukrainian Insurgent Army (UPA) within lands under the control of Nazi Germany.
+The Ukrainian Supreme Liberation Council was formed on the congress on 11–15 July 1944.
+The exact location is not known.
+It was either a forester's lodge near the village of Nedilna in Sambir County, or Mount Vydilok, located somewhat farther away to the south of the village of Sprynia.

 The UHVR was placed in charge of directing resistance efforts in areas under German control.
-This brought it into contradiction with the People's Revolutionary Liberation Organisation (NVRO), a left-wing group active in Volhynia, and it was soon determined that only one group could be responsible for coordinating Ukrainian nationalist activities.
+This brought it into contradiction with the People's Revolutionary Liberation Organisation (NVRO), a name adopted by members of the OUN-B remaining in Volhynia occupied by the Soviets, in order to open up to other non-partisan and supranational forces.
+It was soon determined that only one group could be responsible for coordinating Ukrainian nationalist activities.
 The NVRO was formally absorbed into the UHVR by a November 1944 act of the latter.